 - Assessment of cognitive/behavioral functions to assist with rehabilitation, management strategies and/or educational or employment placement

 Performance is also assessed via a clinical fact-finding exercise modeled after that portion of the American Board of Clinical Neuropsychology (ABCN)’s Oral Exam.
 This is conducted at the beginning of the first and second training years, and may be repeated more frequently if needed to monitor fellows’ clinical skills.
 Fellows whose performance is not at an expected level of competence will be advised regarding the problem areas, and a specific plan to remediate those weaknesses will be developed per GME policies.

 Cleveland Clinic is highly supportive of research activities, and provides excellent statistical, computer, graphic art, photography and editorial support services.
-It is expected that the fellows will become involved in one or more of the existing research projects within the Section, with the goal of preparing at least one paper for publication and/or presentation at a national meeting.
+It is expected that the fellows will become involved in one or more of the existing research projects within the Service, with the minimum expectation of preparing at least one first-author paper for publication and/or presentation at a national meeting.
 Independent and/or new collaborative research projects will be encouraged, and grant activity is highly supported.
-Travel time is provided to make presentations at professional meetings, and some financial support for travel is available in the second year, especially for first-authored papers based on work accomplished at Cleveland Clinic.
+Travel time is provided to make presentations at professional meetings, and some financial support for travel may be available, especially for first-authored papers based on work accomplished at Cleveland Clinic.